AddSearch/js-client-library/README.md

 ### Document ID

-If the id field is not defined in the document, it is generated automatically either randomly or from the URL field, when the document is added to the index.
+If the **id** is not defined in the document at indexing time, it is generated automatically either randomly or from the **url** field.

 ```js
 // ID defined by the user